-To mount disks while saving a read-only copy
+To mount disks while saving a read-only copy:

 - 1 Power off the VM if it is on. - 2 Create a snapshot.
-Optional: revert to a previous snapshot if desired. - 3 Connect to the VM with VixDiskLib_Connect or VixDiskLib_ConnectEx for read/write access. - 4 Call VixMntapi_OpenDisks to open the current (not the snapshot) VM disk in read/write mode. - Mount volumes to access files.
+Optionally revert to a previous snapshot if you want. - 3 Connect to the VM for read/write access with VixDiskLib_Connect or VixDiskLib_ConnectEx. - 4 Call VixMntapi_OpenDisks to open the current (not the snapshot) VM disk in read/write mode. - Mount volumes to access files.
 Write operations can be performed, but they write to the redo log of the current VM disk, not to the snapshot. - 6 Close the disk and disconnect. - 7 Revert to the snapshot created in step 2, to eliminate any write changes.
 Delete the snapshot. - 8 Power on the VM if it was on before.